 Order honorary awards and president’s charm for the international conference.

-Compile, with treasurer’s assistance, a proposed budget and mail to president and financial advisors for review.
+Compile, with treasurer’s assistance, a proposed budget and send to president and financial advisors for review.

-Mail proposed budget to executive committee, board of directors and international committee chairs for review prior to board meeting.
+Send proposed budget to executive committee, board of directors and international committee chairs for review prior to board meeting.
 Ask if they have any specific requests to refer to president.

-Incorporate changes to the guidelines and bylaws voted on by board at the summer mid-year board meeting.
-Send draft copy to Bylaws Committee chair and Guidelines Committee chair.
-After approval, email copies to the executive committee, chapter chairs, board members and committee chairs.
+Work with Bylaws/Guidelines Committee members to incorporate changes to the guidelines and bylaws voted on by board at the summer mid-year board meeting.
+Send copies of the updated bylaws and/or guidelines to the executive committee, chapter chairs, board members and committee chairs as well as the Website and Social Media Committee chair for uploading to the WiNUP website.

+Assist Nominating Committee chair on formatting nominee applications for voting process, if requested.

+Provide names of fellowship/grant/scholarship recipients to Historian/Archives Committee chair.

 August

+Order crystal awards for Honorary Life member, OAK & POWER awards.

 Prepare Service Award Certificates and bring to annual conference to have president and secretary sign them for distribution during awards banquet.
 Service awards start at 5 years and continue at 5-year increments as long as a member is a continuous member.

 Assist with information for annual meeting scheduling.
 Prepare mass emails as requested by conference committee.

 Send letter and check to university financial aid office for the Julia Kiene, Lyle Mamer, and Louisan Mamer Fellowship winners.
 Send copies to international president, treasurer and fellowship chair.
 The full amount is sent to the registrar’s office and distributed over the school year in two payments.

-Collect and organize evaluation of Newsletter and Chapter Achievement awards in time for conference.
+Send to all WiNUP members the annual business meeting announcement along with agenda, minutes of prior year’s annual business meeting and any other pertinent documents.
+(NOTE: Per Bylaws Article VI, Section C, announcement should be sent at least 10 days and no more than 40 days prior to the scheduled meeting.)

+After the August 15 deadline for newsletter and Chapter Achievement awards, recruit judging committee chairs and committee members from the chapters which did not submit applications or from Members-at-Large Chapter.
+For newsletter judging, an individual who is not a WiNUP member but has a communications/marketing background may be chosen.
+Due to the amount of time until the conference, committees must be selected immediately after the August 15 deadline and all application documents provided to selected committees quickly to assure sufficient time for judging entries.

+According to WiNUP Bylaws, the international secretary annually sends (email ballots are considered official) the ballot for elections to the membership no less than 30 days before the annual conference.
+The Executive Director collects and counts the votes that are verified by the immediate past president or international president and reports the results to the executive committee.
+The president is responsible for sharing the results with the membership at the annual business meeting.
+Other ballots such as bylaw changes are sent out and collected by the Executive Director.

+Collect Professional Development Committee funding/grant applications by August 15 and forward to committee chair for evaluation and selection.
+See Guidelines/Criteria for Chapter Event Funding and Chapter Development Program Grants.

 September